sonicskye/smart-stamp-duty/README.md

-# smart-stamp-duty
+# Smart Stamp Duty
-Smart Stamp Duty is an Ethereum smart contract-powered stamp duty.
+Smart Stamp Duty (SSD) is an Ethereum smart contract-powered stamp duty.
+The case study is valid under Indonesian taxation regulation.
+The SSD is a Proof-of-Concept of our paper.

+# SECURITY
+Please note that the script has not undergone any security audit.